paulroho/paulroho.github.io/_posts/2014-06-28-Parameterizing-Linq-Query-Selectors.md

 #### Are We Lost?

-At that point we just have to think one step further:
+No. At that point we just have to think one step further:

 The methods used with Linq such as `Single` or `SingleOrDefault` are brought to the scene in form of **extension methods** defined in the static class `System.Linq.Enumerable`.
 We can confirm this by going back to the declaration of the method `Single` as we have already seen above: